 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to ensure, to the extent possible, that it will always have sufficient liquidity to meet liabilities when due.
-As at December 31, 2009, in addition to cash on hand of \$689,585 the Company had \$500,000 in term deposits, available to be drawn on to pay its liabilities.
+As at June 30, 2010, in addition to cash on hand of \$2,104,798 the Company had \$500,000 in term deposits, available to be drawn on to pay its liabilities.
+A large portion of the cash was subsequently invested in short term deposits.